Ditchcarbon

 Cambridge City Council's reported carbon emissions

-In 2024, Cambridge City Council reported total carbon emissions of approximately 42,130,000 kg CO2e.
-This figure includes Scope 1 emissions of about 2,298,000 kg CO2e, Scope 2 emissions of around 907,000 kg CO2e, and Scope 3 emissions of about 1,008,000 kg CO2e.
-This represents a decrease from 2023, where total emissions were approximately 4,722,000 kg CO2e, with Scope 1 at about 2,522,000 kg CO2e, Scope 2 at around 920,000 kg CO2e, and Scope 3 at approximately 1,280,000 kg CO2e.
+In 2024, Cambridge City Council reported total carbon emissions of approximately 42,130,000 kg CO2e, with Scope 1 emissions at about 2,298,000 kg CO2e, Scope 2 emissions at around 907,000 kg CO2e, and Scope 3 emissions at about 1,008,000 kg CO2e.
+This represents a decrease from 2023, where total emissions were approximately 4,722,000 kg CO2e, with Scope 1 at about 2,522,000 kg CO2e, Scope 2 at around 920,000 kg CO2e, and Scope 3 at about 1,280,000 kg CO2e.
 The Council has set ambitious reduction targets, aiming for a 19% reduction in emissions for all new residential developments based on a Part L 2013 compliant baseline by 2030.
-Additionally, a high-level study indicates that the Council could reduce direct emissions from its 29 largest buildings by 69% by 2030 and 87% by 2050, focusing on both Scope 1 and Scope 2 emissions.
-These commitments reflect Cambridge City Council's dedication to addressing climate change and reducing its carbon footprint, aligning with industry standards for sustainability and environmental responsibility.
+Additionally, a study indicated that the Council could reduce direct emissions from its 29 largest buildings by 69% by 2030 and 87% by 2050, focusing on Scope 1 and Scope 2 emissions.
+Cambridge City Council's commitment to sustainability is evident in its ongoing initiatives and targets, which align with industry standards for climate action.
+The emissions data is sourced directly from Cambridge City Council, with no cascaded data from parent organizations.

 Unlock detailed emissions data